Penelope Blount, Countess of Devonshire: Affair and charge of treason

 In 1605, Rich sued for a divorce, and Penelope wanted to marry Blount and legitimise their children.
 In the divorce proceedings, she publicly admitted to adultery.
 The divorce was granted, but the requests to remarry and legitimise her children were refused.
-She married Blount in a private ceremony conducted by his chaplain, William Laud, afterwards Archbishop of Canterbury, on 26 December 1605 at Wanstead Hall in London.
+On 26 December 1605, she married Blount at Wanstead Hall in London in a private ceremony conducted by his chaplain, William Laud, afterwards Archbishop of Canterbury.
 This proceeding, carried out in defiance of canon law, was followed by the disgrace of both parties, who were banished from court by King James.
 The couple continued to live together as husband and wife with their children until his death a few months later.
 Blount died on 3 April 1606 and Penelope on 7 July 1607.

 Penelope's illegitimate children acknowledged by Charles Blount were: